JerBouma/FinanceDatabase/README.md

 airlines_us_stock_data = download(list(airlines_us))
 ````
 With a few lines of code, I have collected all data from a specific industry within the United States.
 From here on
-you can compare pretty much any key statistic, fundamental data and stock data.
+you can compare pretty much any key statistic, fundamental- and stock data.
 For example, let's plot a simple bar
 chart that gives insights in the Quick Ratios (indicator of the overall financial strength or weakness of a company):
 ````
 import matplotlib.pyplot as plt